wardere83/Bulle-Cloud/README.md

 </div>

-🌐 NXTscape ("next-scape") is an open-source agentic browser that runs AI agents locally.
+🌐 BrowserOS is an open-source agentic browser that runs AI agents locally.
 Your privacy-first alternative to Arc, Dia, and Perplexity Comet.

 🔒 Privacy first - use your own API keys or run local models with Ollama.
 Your data stays on your computer.